14 Foods You Had No Idea Could Give You Food Poisoning

 Contaminated cucumbers were the source of multiple salmonella outbreaks in recent years.
 Unlike many vegetables, they’re rarely cooked so you’re prone to any pathogens that might be on the peel.
 This is true even if you don’t end up consuming the peel itself.
 Your knife blade picks up germs from the surface as you begin to slice and spreads them to the edible portions with every cut.
 “Ready-to-eat products are higher risk than those that go through an [pathogen] inactivation step,” says Sterling S. Thompson, PhD, president of B&G Safe Food Consulting, in Middletown, Pennsylvania.
 Plant foods as a group accounted for 14 outbreaks and 1,339 illnesses in 2017, the most recent year with available CDC stats.

 How to avoid food poisoning: Be sure to scrub cucumbers with water and a produce brush whether you’re eating the peel or not.
 Wipe them dry and trim the bruises before you slice and serve.
 You also probably don’t want to eat these foods that food safety experts always avoid.

 Red kidney beans

 The issue with red kidney beans isn’t bacteria but a special kind of lectin.
-Lectin is a protein, and red kidney beans happen to have a type called “red bean lectin” (or phytohaemagglutinin) that—if it isn’t destroyed by heating—can cause vomiting and diarrhea.
+Lectin is a protein, and red kidney beans happen to have a type called “red bean lectin” (or phytohaemagglutinin).
+If it isn’t destroyed by heating, it can cause vomiting and diarrhea.